n8n-io/n8n-docs/docs/data/data-mapping/data-item-linking/item-linking-errors.md

 > ERROR: Multiple matching items for expression

 Sometimes n8n uses multiple items to create a single item.
-Examples include the Summarize, Aggregate, and Merge nodes, all of which can combine information from multiple items.
+Examples include the Summarize, Aggregate, and Merge nodes.
+These nodes can combine information from multiple items.

 When you use `.item` and there are multiple possible matches, n8n doesn't know which one to use.
 To solve this you can either: